Sp-cd-prep/DOM-Notes/Readme.md

 9. **Dynamic Content**: You can use DOM to create, modify, or delete elements and attributes on a webpage.

-In summary, the DOM is a crucial component of web development, enabling developers to create dynamic, interactive, and responsive web applications.
-It serves as the bridge between HTML, CSS, and JavaScript, allowing for the creation of modern web experiences.

 ## 2. DOM Traversal